 The latest edition of the Open Learning Champions Newsletter is available online.

+The work of Scotland's colleges and The Open University to support students through their learning journeys was celebrated at an event in Edinburgh in November 2015 (pictured right).
 This was an opportunity for the colleges, the Scottish Funding Council, the Scottish Credit and Qualifications Framework Partnership and The OU in Scotland to reflect on current activity, and explore new creative ways to engage learners.

-- For information on how your college can work with us, contact our Learning Development Team.
+How your college can work with us,

 contact Steven McGeever,

 Explore our qualifications and courses by requesting one of our prospectuses today.